Andrea Roche: Personal life

-Roche was raised in Clonmel County Tipperary.
+Roche grew up in Clonmel, County Tipperary.
 She sat her Leaving Certificate at Rockwell College after attending the Loreto Secondary School.
-Roche moved to Carlow to do Business Studies at the Regional Technical College, then moved to Dublin to pursue modelling.
+Roche moved to Carlow to do Business Studies at the local Regional Technical College, then moved to Dublin to pursue modelling.

 In December 2011, Roche got engaged to businessman Rob White at the Eiffel Tower in Paris.
 They married in Ibiza in 2012 surrounded by friends and family.
 In September 2013 it was announced that Andrea was expecting her first child.

 Andrea gave birth a daughter, Sophie in March 2014.